jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ---
 # Goal

-We are going to take a deep dive into salts and peppers and their use for safely storing passwords in a username/password login system.
+We are going to take a deep dive into salts and peppers and, specifically, their use for safely storing passwords in a username/password login system.

 # What are Salts & Peppers?